dylanreed/dylan.blog/_posts/2007-03-19-biometrics.markdown

 tags: []
 comments: []
 ---

-<p>So the company we use for some of our biometric building security has stopped supporting the models we are using.
-So we have to get new systems...So Mad!!!</p>
+So the company we use for some of our biometric building security has stopped supporting the models we are using.
+So we have to get new systems...So Mad!!!